 - Kadmia Mada can also be phoned at: 1-800-071-170

-- The child's school or daycare is responsible for his/her studies and curriculum.
+- The child's school or daycare is responsible for his/her studies and for building a curriculum.

 - Children with special needs who are confined to their homes are entitled to receive all services according to the Special Education Law